Compare the solutions

 Azure Spring Apps is a unique Azure service that provides a platform as a service solution for running Spring Boot microservices.
 Spring Cloud provides many tools, such as a service registry or a configuration server.
 It also provides specific autoscaling and security mechanisms that greatly simplify the use of a microservice architecture that's based on Spring Boot.

-You can also use the Azure Spring Apps service to run other workloads, such as Spring Boot monolithic applications or even .NET microservices, which use Steeltoe, but the service is mainly used to run Spring Boot microservices.
+You can also use the Azure Spring Apps service to run other workloads, such as Spring Boot monolithic applications or even .NET microservices that use Steeltoe, but the service is mainly used to run Spring Boot microservices.

 Azure Kubernetes Service